 Over 2,900 species have been recorded at the Garden so far

 Help us keep track of the species using the Garden by photographing the species you spot and submitting your photo (along with the date taken and location in the botanic garden) to email@example.com or to our iRecord activity CU wildlife recording.
-Detailed guidance on how to use iRecord and our activity can be found here.
+A quick start guide to using iRecord can be found here.
+Further more detailed guidance on how to use iRecord and our activity can be found here.

 Wildlife Monitoring programme

 Although there has been a long history of recording in the Garden, there has been no overarching CUBG wildlife monitoring programme.
 We are in the process of bringing all the historical monitoring activities together and establishing new monitoring projects under one programme, and are looking for volunteers to help.
 If you would like to undertake regular surveys for birds, butterflies, bats using standard methodologies please get in touch at firstname.lastname@example.org.
 Data from these regular surveys will help us understand changes in wildlife over time, contribute to national monitoring schemes, and create opportunities for research.